chrispalmeri/access-control/README.md

 Check for errors with `sudo journalctl -u doorctl --since "5 minutes ago"`

+You can also stop the service and run it from the command line, to easier see the output.
+The app will be on port `8080` though instead of `80`

+`sudo systemctl stop doorctl`

+`sudo systemctl stop doorctl.socket`

+`cd ~/access-control/backend/`

+`python3 serve.py`

 ## Update

 <!-- assuming on device, otherwise you can just SFTP: Upload Project again -->